Snakebite in Latin America: Signs and symptoms

 The venom of the South American rattlesnake has three activities, neurotoxic, myotoxic, and low coagulant activity, neurotoxic symptoms are characterized by ptosis, flaccidity of the facial muscles, diplopia, ophthalmoplegia, in rare cases velopalatine paralysis occurs, the myotoxic action is responsible for causing generalized rhabdomyolysis, with muscle pain and myoglobinuria, the coagulant action results in blood being unable to coagulate, and slight gingival bleeding, other manifestations influence malaise, tiredness, sweat, vomiting, nausea, feeling of dry mouth and sleepy aspect.
 The main complications include acute tubular necrosis with kidney failure and respiratory paralysis.

 Lachesis's bite is rare but serious, due to the high amounts it injects, the manifestations are similar to Bothrops, at the site of the bite there is pain and edema, hemorrhagic bubbles, vesicles, and necrosis.
 Systemic effects include visual disturbances, dizziness, low blood pressure and heart rate, abdominal pain, and diarrhea.
 In the location of the bite, in severe cases, compartment syndrome, necrosis, secondary infection, obsessions, and functional deficit may occur.

-Symptoms of coral bites can appear in less than an hour or more, at the site the symptoms are mild, with mild pain and paresthesia, systemic manifestations include progressive loss muscle strength, vomiting, ptosis, ophthalmoplegia, and myasthenic facies.
+Symptoms of coral bites can appear in less than an hour or more, at the site the symptoms are mild, with mild pain and paresthesia, systemic manifestations include progressive loss of muscle strength, vomiting, ptosis, ophthalmoplegia, and myasthenic facies.
 Generalized muscle pain may occur, velopalatine paralysis, which results in difficulty in swallowing, and in more severe cases, flaccid paralysis of the respiratory muscles, resulting in severe respiratory failure, with death occurring quickly.

 The venom of Hydrophis platurus causes damage to skeletal muscle, resulting in myoglobinuria, neuromuscular paralysis, and kidney damage.

 Other important species

-Other genera of medical importance include Bothriechis (palm vipers), which are of arboreal habits, found in Mexico, Central America and northern South America.It has a venom of hemotoxic activity, causing local damage, such as severe pain, blisters, bruises and even gangrene.
-B. schlegelii is the most widespread and venomous of Bothriechis genus, with hypotensive, procoagulant, necrotoxic, myotoxic and hemorrhagic activity, symptoms include local pain, swelling, ecchymosis, local bleeding and blisters, severe cases including blood incoagulobility, systemic hemorrhage (including bleeding in the brain), necrosis, compartment syndrome, pressure drop, shock, loss of coagulation factors (disseminated intravascular coagulation), renal failure and multiple organ dysfunction.
+Other genera of medical importance include Bothriechis (palm vipers), which are of arboreal habits, and found in Mexico, Central America and northern South America.It has a venom of hemotoxic activity, causing local damage, such as severe pain, blisters, bruises and even gangrene.
+B. schlegelii is the most widespread and venomous of Bothriechis genus, with hypotensive, procoagulant, neurotoxic, myotoxic and hemorrhagic activity, symptoms include local pain, swelling, ecchymosis, local bleeding and blisters, severe cases including blood incoagulobility, systemic hemorrhage (including bleeding in the brain), necrosis, compartment syndrome, pressure drop, shock, loss of coagulation factors (disseminated intravascular coagulation), renal failure and multiple organ dysfunction.
 The genus agkistrodon, found in Latin America from Mexico to northwestern Costa Rica.
 Agkistrodon bilineatus, is one of the main causes of bites in its geographic reach, the reported symptoms of the bite include severe pain, local bleeding, edema, nasal and gingival bleeding, petechiae, hematuria, shock, renal failure and necrosis.